You are required to submit a report for this lab. Please follow the instructions below, complete “Lab1 report” and submit it on Canvas.

 to print some words for us.
 Type the following command and run it.

-Hint: to run codes, please select lines and click “Run”
+Hint: to run codes, please select the lines you want to run and

 print("GES Geovisualization")